 The education received at Cathedral High School is exceptional, but our faculty have to work hard to create this experience in facilities that lack 21st century learning spaces, flexibility and equipment necessary to innovate, create and collaborate.
 Some of the programs with the most room for facility improvements include science, engineering and visual arts.
 As a Catholic school, it is also notable that the only dedicated prayer space is a very small chapel that is unable to comfortably accommodate a single classroom.
 Cathedral should be a leader in education with facilities that enhance the programs being offered, preparing students for the world in a Catholic environment.
 Our students are excelling despite our current facilities.
 Just think of what they could do in facilities that promote success!

 CAMPAIGN FOR CATHEDRAL

 The new building will address all of the facility limitations currently felt with science, engineering and visual arts.
-It will also include a long over-due larger chapel room, a COMMUNITY room facing the Mississippi River, and COLLABORATION spaces on both the first and second floors.
-It's design encourages HANDS ON LEARNING, CREATIVITY and CRITICAL THINKING among our students and our faculty, which will position our students for even greater success in college and/or future careers.
-It is a necessary next step to allow faculty to INSPIRE students using FLEXIBLE SPACES that support 21st century teaching and learning.
-This building is about giving our students the opportunity to further develop key skills that position them to make an impact on the local and global communities of TODAY.
+It will also include a chapel, a community room facing the Mississippi River, and collaboration spaces on both the first and second floors.
+It's design encourages hands on learning, creativity and critical thinking among our students and faculty, which will position our students for even greater success in college and/or future careers.
+This building is a necessary next step in providing flexible spaces that support 21st century teaching and learning.
+In building, we are giving our students the opportunity to further develop key skills that position them to make an impact on their local and global communities.